rune/rune/docs/docs/playtesting/best-practices.md

 ### Gameplay Should not be Affected by Screen Size {#gameplay-should-not-be-affected-by-screen-size}

 Your game should ideally scale from small narrow phones with resolutions like 280×653 to wide tablets with resolutions like 1280×800.
 The gameplay area can be even less on small phones, e.g. only 450 pixels high.
 Gameplay should not be affected by aspect ratio or resolution.
 Make sure your game scales to cover the entire screen to provide the best experience.

-### Gameplay Should Start Easy and Simple {#gameplay-should-start-easy-and-simple}

-As a game dev, it's easy to think that your game is very simple to understand.
-That's because you made it 😅 Players will need to understand how your game works and what everything means.
-For that reason, we highly recommend you start your gameplay simple and easy.

-### Use Icons Instead of Text {#use-icons-instead-of-text}

-Many players speak little to no English so it's ideal if your game can be understood without understanding English.

-### Support Two Players {#support-two-players}

-The majority of rooms on Dusk have exactly two players.
-For your game to be most successful, we recommend that it supports playing and is fun when played with one other person.

 ### Support Spectators {#support-spectators}